NMajjiga12/LTAStatsBoard/README.md

 ---

 ### 3. Port Already in Use
-If port `5000` is occupied, the terminal will ask if you’d like to use another port — choose **Y** to continue.
+If port `3000` is occupied, the terminal will ask if you’d like to use another port — choose **Y** to continue.

 ---

-## Credits
+## 🏁 Summary

-- GSA and CCG for inspiration for making LTA tools such as this
-- TheRun.gg API for their simple and convenient use for scraping runner information
-- NodeCG's speedcontrol application for giving me inspiration for making my own dashboard similar to theirs
-- Programming was all done by GhostTSR [Any Issues Contact me through Discord: @ghosttsr]
+**Time Attack** simplifies live event management for speedrunners by:
+- Providing quick manual entry for up to **7 runners**
+- Enabling **real-time leaderboard updates**
+- Offering **OBS-ready overlays** for seamless broadcasting

+Perfect for streamers, event organizers, or community hosts looking to bring structure and clarity to live races.